GreiffLab/immuneREF/README.md

 Overview
 ========

-ImmuneREF allows the analysis of repertoire similarity on a one-to-one, one-to-many and many-to-many scale across repertoire features ranging from fully sequence- to fully frequency-dependent ones.
-This results in a thorough characterisation of repertoire datasets for applications ranging from quality control to the search for disease-specific repertoire characteristics.
+immuneREF is an R package that enables the analysis of repertoire similarity on a one-to-one, one-to-many and many-to-many scale across repertoire features ranging from fully sequence- to fully frequency-dependent features.
+This results in a thorough characterization of repertoire datasets for applications ranging from quality control to the search for disease-associated repertoire characteristics.

 Documentation: https://immuneREF.readthedocs.io